Mind the Gap: Where Analog Ising Machines Cease to Minimize the Ising Hamiltonian

-which implies that the sufficient condition stated in Eq.~\eqref{eq:sufficient_condition} is satisfied.
+Beyond the pairwise Ising interactions analyzed in this Letter, the extension to regularized gradient flows with higher-order Ising interactions, presented in Supplementary Note~11, suggests that parameter-gap analysis can serve as a broader design principle for such platforms.
+The parameter gap thereby provides a structural lens for analyzing and designing physical dynamical systems for discrete optimization, while the hybrid framework suggests new directions for controlling bifurcation structure and spectral alignment to improve the performance of analog computing architectures.\\

+\textit{Acknowledgments}---This material is based upon work supported by ARO award W911NF-24-1-0228. \ for every harmonic with nonzero coefficient \(a_n\).
+Hence, only odd harmonics $\sin(.)$ are permitted, implying $a_n = 0$ for all even $n$.
+Therefore, phase-difference based interaction functions that preserve both gradient-flow structure and Ising spin-flip symmetry can be expressed in the form, \\ \textbf{(b) Additive Phase Interactions ($f_{\text{coup}}(\phi_i+\phi_j)$)}\ The intended Ising Hamiltonian is recovered most directly \emph{when the saturated amplitudes are approximately homogeneous, \(r_i^\star\simeq r^\star\)}.
+Under this phase-dominated limit, the dynamics reduce to

+Thus, with respect to the Ising functionality of the dynamics, CIM and SBM-type parametric oscillator systems reduce to the same phase-encoded structure: normal coupling generates difference-phase interactions, while conjugate coupling generates additive phase interactions.
+This shows that the unified formulation used for the stability-threshold ordering also captures the phase-reduced Ising-compatible limit of parametric oscillator machines. \ which implies that the sufficient condition stated in Eq.~\eqref{eq:sufficient_condition} is satisfied.
 As a result the leading eigenvector at the point of bifurcation can be used to obtain the Ising ground state in bipartite graphs.

 \begin{proof} \mbox{}\\ \begin{enumerate} \item[\textbf{(a)}] Since $G$ is undirected, its weight matrix $W$ is symmetric, i.e., $W =W^{\top}$.
 Consequently, $J_{ts}^{*} = -D - W$ is also symmetric.
 By the spectral theorem for real symmetric matrices, $J_{ts}^{*}$ is diagonalizable and admits an an orthonormal basis of eigenvectors in $\mathbb{R}^n$.
 Eigenvectors associated with distinct eigenvalues are orthogonal, and for repeated eigenvalues, the eigen-space admits an orthonormal bases.
 Therefore, the eigenvectors of $J_{ts}^{*}$ can be chosen to form an orthonormal basis of $\mathbb{R}^n$, establishing property (a).